naterush/naterush.io/public/_posts/2024-7-15-llm-integration-framework-1.markdown

 rag_chain.invoke("What is Task Decomposition?")
 ```

-The LangChain ecosystem provides utilities for loading content form the web, splitting this content into chunks, creating a vector store, and then running a chain of computations on this information.

 Level 2 LLM integration libraries fundamentally have the goal of making common use cases easier.
+In [post 2](http://naterush.io/posts/2024-7-16-llm-integration-framework-2.markdown) in this series, we'll explore these use cases in more detail.

 #### Notable Lack of First-Class Level 2 Frameworks

 Notably, while both OpenAI and Anthropic have level 1 libraries (`openai` and `anthropic` respectively), no major AI lab has a level 2 LLM integration library.

-Your author speculates that this is simply a function of resources and focus: the battle is currently being fought on model quality (and hopefully safety).
+Your author speculates that this is a function of resources and focus: the battle is currently being fought on model quality (and hopefully safety).

 But the use cases of LLMs are much more defined than they were even a year ago.
-And as such, it may be time for OpenAI or Anthropic to consider creating such a library.
+And as such, it's wonth considering what it would look like if OpenAI or Anthropic built a level 2 library themselves.

 ## Conclusion

 A level 0 LLM library isn’t much of a library at all - it’s just raw requests to the model API.
-A level 1 LLM library gives you useful utility functions for working with the API while remaining application agnostic.
+A level 1 LLM library gives you a wrapper around the model API while remaining application agnostic.
 A level 2 LLM library gives you utility functions to make building common LLM applications (some RAG app) easier.

-In the next blog post, we'll put on our product design hats and ask ourselves what users really want from level 2 LLM integration libraries.
-From there, we'll be prepared to design a level 2 library - pretending that we were OpenAI or Anthropic.
+In the [next blog post](http://naterush.io/posts/2024-7-16-llm-integration-framework-2.markdown), we'll put on our product design hats and ask ourselves what users really want from level 2 LLM integration libraries.
+From there, we'll be prepared to [design a level 2 library](https://www.naterush.io/posts/2024-7-16-llm-integration-framework-3.markdown), pretending that we were OpenAI or Anthropic.
+Gulp!

-Can’t wait - see you in the next one!